-In the typical 3-layer ski clothing system, the midlayer is given the all-important insulating duties.
+In the typical three-layer clothing system, the midlayer is given the all-important insulating duties.
 As such, it is the one article of clothing you’re most likely to swap out depending on weather conditions.
 Is it bristling cold and dry?
 Grab your down jacket.
-Or, is it a slushy, warm mess?
-Then a lightweight fleece or synthetic jacket might just do the trick.
-All three insulation types have their proper applications, and we cover the pros and cons of each in our buying advice below the picks.
-For more background, see our midlayer comparison table and buying advice below the picks.
-To complete your ski kit, we've also tested and reviewed the best ski jackets and best baselayers.
+Are temperatures mild or are you traveling at a breakneck pace?
+Then a lightweight fleece or synthetic jacket might do the trick.
+All three types have their proper applications, and below we break down the top midlayers of the 2023-2024 season.
+For more information, including the pros and cons of each form of insulation, see our midlayer comparison table and buying advice below the picks.

 What we like: Great mix of mobility, warmth, and comfort.

 What we don’t: Not as breathable as some synthetic and fleece options.

 Arc’teryx has built its reputation on legendary shells and insulated jackets, and one of its biggest sellers is the Atom Jacket (previously called the Atom LT).
 Simply put, this is a top-notch midlayer that nails the essentials.
 You get an excellent balance of breathability and warmth, great mobility, and a just-right cut (updated in the most recent version) that fits most folks really well.
 The 60-gram Coreloft Compact fill is time-tested and will keep you warm even when wet, and stretchy fleece side panels boost ventilation and freedom of movement.
 And unlike many midlayers here, the Atom also works great as a standalone jacket with a decently tough and weather-resistant shell.